Snowgem/masternode-upgrade/README.md

 ./snowgem-cli getinfo
 ```

-Once it's synced, go to local pc, select the corresponding masternode and start it.
+Once it's synced, ``GO TO YOUR LOCAL PC``, select the corresponding masternode and start it.

 Wait for 1 min, go to VPS, run